-If you moved into Pennsylvania during 2018, fill in this oval even though you were a PA resident at the end of 2018.
-If you moved from Pennsylvania during 2018, fill in this oval even though you were not a PA resident at the end of 2018.
+If you moved into Pennsylvania during 2020, fill in this oval even though you were a PA resident at the end of 2020.
+If you moved from Pennsylvania during 2020, fill in this oval even though you were not a PA resident at the end of 2020.

 PA law taxes part-year residents on all income from all sources while a PA resident, and all income (loss) earned, received, and realized from PA sources when not a resident of Pennsylvania.
-See the instructions beginning on Page 43 for more information.
+See the instructions on Page 43 for more information.

-See Chapter 4, "Who Must File a PA Tax Return," of the PA PIT Guide found on the department's website for more information.
+See the PA Personal Income Tax Guide - Brief Overview and Filing Requirements for Pennsylvania Personal Income Tax Returns section found on the department's website for more information.
 You may also request the Determining Residency for PA Personal Income Tax Purposes brochure (REV-611) from the department's website, or one of the Forms Ordering Services on Page 2.